Mahtabat/Learning-Classical-Phase-Space-Distributions-with-Energy-Based-Models/README.md

 By blending physics, geometry, and machine learning, this work opens a path toward structure-aware generative models and lays the groundwork for future explorations in phase space learning and quantum–classical transitions.

 ---
+##Project Overview

+This project explores whether Energy-Based Models (EBMs) can learn not only the statistical shape of classical phase space distributions but also the geometric structure behind them — specifically, the symplectic structure, a defining property of Hamiltonian systems.

+I trained and analyzed two classes of EBMs:

+Quadratic EBM

+Neural EBM

+The goal is to investigate whether these models can implicitly preserve geometric constraints when trained only on samples.
+---

 ## Repository Structure (planned)